plotly/plotly.py/doc/python/configuration-options.md

     thumbnail: thumbnail/modebar-icons.png
 ---

-#### Offline Configuration Options
-Now you can pass a `config` dictionary with all configurations options such as `scrollZoom`, `editable`, and `displayModeBar`.
+You can pass a `config` dictionary with all configurations options such as `scrollZoom`, `editable`, and `displayModeBar`.
 For the complete list of config options check out: https://github.com/plotly/plotly.js/blob/master/src/plot_api/plot_config.js

 ##### Enable Scroll Zoom